What meets the APS criteria of a vulnerable adult?

 Carol is a 35 year old female who is in general good health.
 However, two weeks ago she got into a car accident and broke her left leg.
 Although it has become a challenge for her to complete daily tasks, she is expected to make a full recovery.
 Is Carol a vulnerable adult?

 Answer: No. Carol is temporarily challenged.
 She does not have a disability or physical or mental condition that permanently disables her from providing care or protection for herself.
+However, if Carol’s injuries substantially impair her ability to adequately provide for her care, as by not being able to bathe or take care of her injury, she may be a vulnerable adult.

 What Meets the Criteria to Accept a Report or Referral for Investigation?